spudstuff/umbraco-xml-parser/README.md

 ```

 ##### Document Type Mapping (Umbraco 8.0.1 and later)
 The ability to associate one or more document type aliases to content type IDs.
-Umbraco 8.0.1 only keeps Content Node IDs in the NuCache binary format and not aliases.
+Umbraco 8.0.1 only keeps Content Type IDs in the NuCache binary format and not aliases.

 ```cs
 var parser = new UmbracoXmlParser("NuCache.content.db", new UmbracoParsingOptions